 Vertical Sleeve Gastrectomy Revisional Surgery:

 Laparoscopic conversion of sleeve gastrectomy to gastric bypass is typically carried out for technical complications seen in poorly performed sleeves, incomplete resolution of comorbidities, or side effects such as reflux unresponsive to medical therapy.
-Typical revisions include resleeve gastrectomy or conversion to a Roux En-Y gastric bypass.
+Typical revision is a conversion to a gastric bypass or rarely, a re-sleeve gastrectomy.

 Roux-En-Y Gastric Bypass Revisional Surgery:

 Complete reversal of the RYGB is rarely performed but may be necessary in cases of medical or surgical side effects refractory to conservative therapy.
-The University Bariatric team has successfully performed these cases laparoscopically with no complications or the need for open conversion.
-The “Roux-En-Y Gastric Bypass” can also be converted successfully to the duodenal switch under certain circumstances and we can refer you to programs that have extensive experience in performing them.
+The University Bariatric team has successfully performed these cases laparoscopically.

 Goals/Motivation for General Revisional Surgery:

 Multiple procedures have been introduced by the industry to address ongoing and lingering issues after surgery.
 Their common goal is to provide additional restriction by adding foreign bodies, tightening, or even re-stapling/trimming of gastric pouches and surgical anastomoses.
 Although the stretching of surgical areas is a natural and well-described phenomenon, the extent of influence on recidivism is debated.